KI7MT/wspr-analytics/experiments/README.md

 [Pandas][], buy default, is a single thread reader/writer.
 It can be made to pool, but it's not configured to do so out of the box.
-You will see the difference in reading raw CSV files during the compression run and that of [PyArrow][] running in parallel doing the same task.
+You will see the difference in reading raw CSV files during the compression run and that of [Apache Arrow][] (e.g. PyArrow with Python) running in parallel doing the same task.

 To run the test scripts, perform the following: